dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/captured-result.md

 ### OriginalImageTag

-An `ImageTag` object representing the tag associated with the source image.
+An `ImageTag` object representing the tag associated with the original image.

 ```typescript
 readonly OriginalImageTag: ImageTag;